mehdierc/mehdierc.github.io/_posts/2016-09-04-internship.markdown

 {% include image.html url="/images/intern-1.jpg" caption="" width=560 align="center" %}
 <p align="justify">
-My summer internship was on the subject of industrial automation in Arghanon corporation (Industrial automation services).
+My summer internship was on the subject of industrial automation in Organon corporation (Industrial automation services).
 I learned a lot of things about PLC programming, HMI design, and electrical panels.
 I participated in a water pumping station project as an industrial automation technician.
 The project was about controlling four electromotors for filling a water tank, and my duty was HMI design and PLC programming for line pressure control.
   <br><br>